WELCOME to the WKU Department of Music!

 -Other by appointment

-Please note: To be considered for Music Major scholarships or grants, students must apply and audition on or before February 23, 2019.
-Music "Admission-Only" Auditions: - Friday, April 26, 2019 (Not considered for scholarships)
+Please note: To be considered for Music Scholarships and Grants, students must apply and audition on or before February 29, 2020.
+Music "Admission-Only" Auditions: - Friday, April 24, 2020 (not considered for scholarships)

 Step 3.
 APPLY for Scholarships and Grants as appropriate.

-Music Department Scholarships and Grants: Students who audition for admission to a music major by February 23, 2019 will automatically be considered for Music Department Scholarships and Grants as well as the Potter College Creative Arts Scholarship.
+Music Department Scholarships and Grants: Students who audition for admission as a music major or minor by February 29, 2020 will automatically be considered for Music Department Scholarships and Grants as well as the Potter College Creative Arts Scholarship.
+Information on music scholarships can be found here.

 Step 4.
 Review preliminary theory assessment concepts